 Garden and food waste

-Garden and food waste put into your green bin is sent to an 'In-vessel' composting facility.
+Garden and food waste put into your green bin is sent to an 'In-vessel' composting facility in Warwickshire.
 It is shredded and then composted in a tunnel for 2-4 weeks.
 Temperatures of up to 70 degrees C speed up the process and kill any harmful microbes.
 It is then left for a further 1-3 months with regular turning and checks to ensure quality, before going on to be used as soil conditioner.
 How food waste is recycled - video.